 This nature preserve is excellent for families with small kids who want to snorkel in a safe, beautiful environment.
-Calm, shallow, and regulated by the State, Hanauma Bay is home to some of O‘ahu’s best coral and sea life.
-Lifeguards are always on duty, and conditions are usually calm.
+Calm and shallow, Hanauma Bay is home to some of O‘ahu’s best coral and sea life.
+Lifeguards are always on duty, and water conditions are usually calm.

 Table of Contents